llab305/O-RAN/xApp Descriptor/readme.md

 # 1. xApp Descriptor
-The xApp Descriptor is a description file that must be submitted for the deployment of an xApp.
+The xApp descriptor is a description file that must be submitted for the deployment of an xApp.
 It should contain basic information about the configuration of the xApp, and use JSON as the format for data exchange.

-The fields that need to be filled in the xApp Descriptor will be divided into two parts:
+The fields that need to be filled in the xApp descriptor will be divided into two parts:
 1. Main fields : xapp_name (Mandatory) field, version (Mandatory) field, containers (Mandatory) field, messaging (Optional) field.
 2. Secondary fields : all other fields except for the main fields are considered secondary fields.